 It would be easy for Ferrari, given this enthusiasm, to underestimate the competition.
 That would be the last thing that the Ferrari team would want to do.
 This time, there might be more than one main competitor.
 Not only the McLarens but also the Williams-BMW team were looking strong in the practice sessions.
 Would Michael be able to defend his championship?

 The first qualifying session of the 2001 season witnessed Michael Schumacher in a different class.
 Unlike the 2000 season where there was constant trading of poles between Ferrari and McLaren cars, the 2001 season was mostly between the Ferrari teammates.

-Michael Schumacher took pole while Ruben Barrichello was on P2 leading Mika Hakkinen, Frentzen, Ralf Schumacher and David Coulthard in the top six.
+Michael Schumacher took pole while Rubens Barrichello was on P2 leading Mika Hakkinen, Frentzen, Ralf Schumacher and David Coulthard in the top six.
 David was more than a second off Michael’s pole position time.
 For the first time in five years since Michael joined the Ferrari team, it appeared that he would remain unchallenged in the Australian GP.